stablecog/stablecog/src/lib/md/blog/the-best-open-source-ai-image-model-in-2024-flux-1.md

 ## The VRAM Problem

-Because of the aforementioned bigger text encoders and a 12 billion parameters, FLUX.1 requires more VRAM than some other models (although it is similar to Stable Diffusion 3 Medium).
+Because of the aforementioned bigger text encoders and 12 billion parameters, FLUX.1 requires more VRAM than some other models (although it is similar to Stable Diffusion 3 Medium).
 This means that you will need a beefier GPU to run it, with [8-bit quantized encoders](https://huggingface.co/docs/diffusers/main/en/api/pipelines/flux#single-file-loading-for-the-fluxtransformer2dmodel), it barely fits on flagship consumer GPUs with 24GB of VRAM.
 It might still cause problems on some generations if you are generating 2+ images at a time at 1024x1024 resolution.

 ## Conclusion